What Is Trauma? Understanding How the Body Learns to Cope

 It does.

-Fred did not decide to shut down.
+The second child did not decide to shut down.
 He did not choose this response.
 His body reacted to keep him safe.

 In simple terms, the body learns, "This worked before, so I will do it again."